Anderson T-motives and abelian varieties with MIQF: results coming from an analogy

-For the functional case an analog of this theory is conjectural, but preliminary results of [L2] show that for abelian Anderson T-motives of rank $r$ and dimension $n$ we have the same groups: $G=GL_r$, $M= GL_n \times GL_{r-n}\subset GL_r$.
+For the function field case an analog of this theory is conjectural, but preliminary results of [L] show that for abelian Anderson T-motives of rank $r$ and dimension $n$ we have the same groups (up to the factor $GL_1$): $G=GL_r$, $M= GL_n \times GL_{r-n}\subset GL_r$.

-As a corollary we get that the dimensions of moduli spaces of both types of objects (abelian Anderson T-motives; abelian varieties with MIQF) are equal: they are $n(r-n)$.
+As a corollary we get that the dimensions of moduli spaces of both types of objects (T-motives; abelian varieties with MIQF) are equal: they are $n(r-n)$.

 The below sections 2, 3 contain constructions of the number field case analogs of the map $\alpha$ of (1.1), and of Theorem 1.7 respectively.
 From one side, finding of these constructions was inspired by the analogy; from another side, their existence is a support to the analogy.